JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

   1. Start the Apache CouchDB application
   2. In a browser, navigate to http://127.0.0.1:5984/_utils/ to open the GUI tools
   3. Go to setup and choose "Setup Single Node"
-  4. Configure a username and password, use "127.0.0.1" as the host, and the default port of 5984
+  4. Configure a username and password, using "127.0.0.1" as the host, and the default port of 5984
   5. From the Databases panel, create a new database called "openmct"
   6. Go to Configuration->CORS, choose "Enable CORS", and add http://localhost:8000 to the allowed domains.
 This will allow OpenMCT read and write access to the